Transportation by AIR

 Note: Our customers should be aware that they are at risk of having their Li-ion batteries confiscated at the airport check-in if they travel with no independent test of UN standards, or if they don’t follow the rules with regards to the battery’s Watt-hour rating.
 To avoid unpleasant situations at the airport, please check if your battery model is ON BOARD READY and

-please print a hard copy of HEDBOX-UN-MSDS-BatteryModel-2021.pdf certificate, that you can download under the battery Model download section.
+Please print a hard copy HEDBOX-BatteryModel-UN-MSDS 2022.pdf of the MSDS certificate, which you can download under the appropriate battery model download section.

 We have prepared some information that will help you understand the conditions under which batteries are allowed to be carried onto passenger aircraft.